 Also as hypothesized, individuals who had suffered more traumatic events in their life, and those who were less educated, were more likely to present peritraumatic dissociation.
 These findings are consistent with the results of two meta-analyses (Brewin et al., 2000; Ozer et al., 2003).
 Nevertheless, contrary to these meta-nalyses, we did not find that peritraumatic dissociation was significantly predicted by age, sex, and perceived social support.
 Our results highlight the key role that past trauma history plays in the response to a new traumatic event.
 As research has shown, previous traumatic experiences increase the likelihood of dissociating during a traumatic event (Bernstein and Putnam; 1986; Dutra, Bureau, Holmes, & Lyubchik, 2009).
 Our study is the first to show that education can be a protective in relation to peritraumatic dissociation.
 It may be that being more educated offers, in the extreme condition of a traumatic event, resources that allow a person to feel in control and deal with the situation without distancing the self from the experience.
 It could be that specific knowledge about how to deal with the unexpected situation, or a sense of self agency related to having knowledge in general, are protective factors.
 Future research could test these hypotheses.
 Surprisingly, we did not find that perceived social support predicted less dissociation.

 Contrary to our expectations, we could not prove that dissociation mediates between traumatic load (and education?) and PTSD symptoms.
 Since we did find that traumatic load predicts dissociation, and the later predicts PTSD symptoms, we believe that the reason we did not find a significant mediation was the lack of statistical power.
 Future research should replicate these analyses with a larger sample.

+The current study had several limitations.
+First, our sample was small, which limited our statistical power.
+Second, our sample did not include patients at risk of life or medical instability, those who did not remember the events, those who lost consciousness, and victims of intentional trauma.
+Thus, we do not if our results generalize to those patients.
+Third, all our measures were self-report, limiting the quality of the diagnoses.

-The main limitation of our study was its sample sample size.
-Nevertheless, it had the strength of assessing several relevant psychological phenomenons, collecting data right after a traumatic event had occurred, and following individuals to see how their symptomatology had evolved a month later.
+Nevertheless, our study also had many streghts: it assessed several relevant psychological phenomenons; data collection took place right after a traumatic event had occurred; and we followed individuals to see how their symptomatology had evolved a month later.

 We consider that this study has important clinical implications and draws to the importance of identifying persons who dissociated most during a traumatic event (e.g., earthquake), since this may help predict, and prevent if adequate help or treatment is provided, PTSD symptomatology.
 In addition, since we know who are at most risk for dissociating (individuals with high traumatic load and low education) it would be relevant to screen these vulnerable populations first.
 This information is especially relevant in contexts where a very large number of persons has been affected by a traumatic event, such as in the aftermath of a natural disaster.
 Considering our findings, we would suggest screening for dissociative symptoms individuals who are more likely to be less educated and present a history of important past traumas.
 Once individuals who presented peritraumatic dissociation have been detected, we suggest prioritizing support and treatment options for them in order to help prevent, or diminish, the appearance of PTSD symptomatology.